slightlyoff/lite-vimeo/README.md

 # \<lite-vimeo\>

 > A web component that displays Vimeo embeds faster.
-Based on @slightlyoff's work, this extends the component to allow for custom image placeholders and unlisted videos.
+Based on @slightlyoff's work (among others), this extends the component to allow for custom image placeholders and unlisted videos.

 ## Features

--   No dependencies; it's just a vanilla JS & a web component.
+-   No dependencies; it's just vanilla JS & a web component.
 -   It's fast 🏎️.
 -   It's Shadow Dom encapsulated!
 -   It's responsive 16:9